enviodev/track-poly-trades/README.md

 ## What This Does

 - Connects to the Polygon HyperSync endpoint
-- Listens for new blocks in real time
+- Listens for new blocks in real-time
 - Queries exchange contract logs for `OrderFilled` events
 - Decodes events using [viem](https://viem.sh) and prints `[BUY]` trade lines